 Is there a time limit for using the computers?

 Each user is entitled to two hours access per day across our computer system.
-Each PC session will go for 1 hour.
+Each PC session will go for one hour.
 Your PC will shut down automatically when your session expires, so watch for the time alerts and make sure you have saved your work.
 If you require more time, ask at the Information Desk.
 An extension of time may be available only during quiet times when not all computers are in use.
 Extensions of time must be requested ten minutes before the end of your session.

 Can I use CDs/DVDs in the computers?

 You can use our computers to watch or listen to CDs and DVDs up to the limit of 45 minutes per day.
 Headphones are available to borrow from the Information Desk.